Deep Learning for Genomics: A Concise Overview: Deep Learning Architectures: Insights and Remarks

-Multi-view learning can be achieved by, for example, concatenating features, ensemble methods, or multi-modal learning (selecting specific deep networks, as sub-networks of the main model, for each view, then integrate them in higher layers), just to name a few.
-Previously mentioned ultra-deep neural network \citep{ultraDeep2017} is a case in point, where it adopted 1D and 2D convolutional neural networks respectively to for sequential features and spatial features. \cite{GeneExpMultimodal2015} proposed a multi-modal DBN to integrate gene expression, DNA methylation, miRNA, and drug response data to cluster cancer patients and define cancer subtypes.
-Their stacked gaussian restricted boltzmann machines (gRBM) are trained by contrastive divergence, differennt modalities are integrated via stacking hidden layers, and common features are effused from inherent features derived from multiple single modalities.
-More examples can be found in \cite{pan2017rna}, \cite{zhang2015deep}, \textit{etc.}
+Multi-view learning can be achieved by, for example, concatenating features, ensemble methods, or multi-modal learning (selecting specific deep networks, as sub-networks of the main model, for each view, then integrating them in higher layers), just to name a few.
+The previously mentioned ultra-DNN \citep{ultraDeep2017} is a case in point, where it adopted 1D and 2D CNNs respectively for sequential features and spatial features. \citet{GeneExpMultimodal2015} proposed a multi-modal DBN to integrate gene expression, DNA methylation, miRNA, and drug response data to cluster cancer patients and define cancer subtypes.
+Their stacked Gaussian-restricted Boltzmann machines (gRBM) are trained by contrastive divergence, different modalities are integrated via stacking hidden layers, and common features are effused from inherent features derived from multiple single modalities. \yx{On this direction, \citet{zhang2015deep} utilized a multimodal DBN framework to integrate RNA primary sequence, predicted secondary, and tertiary structures, while a later work \citet{pan2017rna} went a step further with a hybrid multimodal framework combining CNNs and DBNs to predict RNA-binding protein interaction sites and motifs on RNAs using 5 different modalities.
+Additionally, instead of dealing with different modalities separately, some research started to explore multi-modal interactions: for example, \citet{multi-task-multi-modal} performed integrative analysis on histopathological image and genomic data for cancer diagnosis and prognosis, while \citet{10.1093/bioinformatics/btab185} explored both intra-modality and inter-modality feature modules for genomic data and pathological images.}